ReactiveBayes/Rocket.jl/docs/src/getting-started.md

 ))
 ```

-At some point of time you may decide to stop listening for new messages.
+At some point in time you may decide to stop listening for new messages.

 ```Julia
 unsubscribe!(subscription)